aspect-build/aspect-cli/README.md

 ### Bazelisk (MacOS / Linux)

-Aspect CLI OSS can be installed in an existing Bazel workspace using [bazelisk].
+Aspect CLI OSS can be installed in an existing Bazel workspace using [Bazelisk].

 > [!NOTE]
 > This approach doesn't provide the `aspect init` command, which has to run outside a Bazel workspace.

-From the [OSS releases page](https://github.com/aspect-build/aspect-cli/releases), copy the `.bazeliskrc` snippet into your `.bazeliskrc` file to install Aspect for all developers in the target repository.
+From the [OSS releases page](https://github.com/aspect-build/aspect-cli/releases), copy the `.bazeliskrc` snippet into your `.bazeliskrc` file to install Aspect CLI OSS for all developers in the target repository.

 The underlying version of Bazel can be configured in your `.bazelversion` file or the `BAZEL_VERSION` environment variable.

 ### Manual (MacOS / Linux)

-On any platform, you can download the Aspect CLI OSS `aspect` binary for your platform on our [Releases](https://github.com/aspect-build/aspect-cli/releases) page and add it to your `PATH` manually.
+On MacOS and Linux, you can download the Aspect CLI OSS `aspect` binary for your platform on our [Releases](https://github.com/aspect-build/aspect-cli/releases) page and add it to your `PATH` manually.

 Note, if you manually install for MacOS, you can bypass the "Unknown Developer" dialog by running